Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 This API gets the Visitor ID Service variables in URL query parameter form, and these variables will be consumed by the hybrid app.
 This method returns an appropriately formed string that contains the Visitor ID Service URL variables.
 There will be no leading \(&\) or \(?\) punctuation because the caller is responsible for placing the variables in their resulting java.net.URI in the correct location.

 If an error occurs while retrieving the URL string, _callback_ will be called with a null value.
-Otherwise, the following information is added to the string that is returned in the callback as an `AdobeCallback` instance:
+Otherwise, the following information is added to the string that is returned in the callback:

 * The `adobe_mc` attribute is an URL encoded list that contains:
   * `MCMID` - Experience Cloud ID \(ECID\)